mlanza/atomic/NOTES.md

 grep -R "some" --exclude-dir="*node*" .

+#PRINCIPLES
-Protocol functions should be payload first; all other functions payload last.
+* Protocol functions should be payload first; all other functions payload last.
+* Don't export protocol methods from types to ensure we deal with abstractions and not concrete types.